verida/blockchain-meta-transaction-server/README.md

 ## Lambda configuration

-1. Ensure timeout is set to `20` seconds for API gateway and the lambda.
+1. Ensure timeout is set to `30` seconds for API gateway and the lambda.
 Otherwise you may see `Service Unavailable` or weird `Invalid signature` errors when things timeout.

+2. Make sure the SSL certificate is created in us-east-1 even if deploying elsewhere.

 # Returns of Meta-transaction-Server